 - 1. Which of the following best describes you?
-Select one. - ) I am living with sickle cell disease - I am a family member or caregiver of someone living with sickle disease - None of the above
+Select one. -) I am living with sickle cell disease -) I am a family member or caregiver of someone living with sickle disease - None of the above

 2: About You

 How old are you?

 What is your gend er?

-) Female
+Female

-Other (please specif v)
+Male Other (please specif v)

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Asian or Pacific Islar nder
+Asian or Pacific Islar

-Asian or Pacific Islar American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No White nder Alaskan Native erican Spanish origin orth African
+Asian or Pacific Islar American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No White Alaskan Native erican Spanish origin

-Asian or Pacific Islar American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No White Some other race, eth nder Maskan Native erican Spanish origin orth African nnicity, or origin (please s specify)
+American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No Alaskan Native erican Spanish origin specify)

-Asian or Pacific Islar American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No White Some other race, eth nder Maskan Native erican Spanish origin orth African nnicity, or origin (please s specify)
+American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No Alaskan Native erican Spanish origin orth African specify)

-Asian or Pacific Islar American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No White Some other race, eth nder Maskan Native erican Spanish origin orth African nnicity, or origin (please s specify)
+American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No Alaskan Native erican Spanish origin orth African specify)

-Asian or Pacific Islar American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No White Some other race, eth nder Maskan Native erican Spanish origin orth African nnicity, or origin (please s specify)
+American Indian or A Black or African Ame Hispanic, Latinx, or S Middle Eastern or No White Alaskan Native erican Spanish origin orth African specify)

-ial health insurance (example e Care Act or "Obamacare") ny state Medicaid program Medicare he Veterans Administration (V urrently have insurance w ase specify) Blue Cross United, Kaiser) throug gh my state exchange program (also known as the ny state Medicaid program Medicare he Veterans Administration (\ urrently have insurance w ase specify) .) or Tricare Medicare he Veterans Administration (\ urrently have insurance w ase specify) .) or Tricare he Veterans Administration (\ urrently have insurance w ase specify) .) or Tricare urrently have insurance w ase specify) ase specify) ase specify) ate do you live? \$ aily pain, such as joint or hip p in Dama age to heart r sleep disturbance Pulmo onary hypertension (high blood pressure in the lungs impairment (i.e. problems ren embering or difficulty ey disease Gallst of the choice st syndrome None or the above cts not listed above (please s ecity) ate do you live? back on the last week, w up to three. n crises aily pain, such as joint or hip pa r sleep disturbance impairment (i.e. problems reme pleting complicated tasks) est syndrome ate do you live?
+ial health insurance (example e Care Act or "Obamacare") my state Medicaid program Medicare he Veterans Administration (V urrently have insurance pw ease specify) gh my state exchange program (also known as the

+Medicare he Veterans Administration (\ urrently have insurance pw .) or Tricare

+he Veterans Administration (V urrently have insurance .) or Tricare

+urrently have insurance .) or Tricare

+W

+ase specify)

+ate do you live?

+\$

+aily pain, such as joint or hip p age to heart

+r sleep disturbance Pulmo onary hypertension (high blood pressure in the lungs

+ey disease

+st syndrome None of the above

+cts not listed above (please s ecity)

+up to three. n crises laily pain, such as joint or hip pa r sleep disturbance impairment (i.e. problems reme oleting complicated tasks) back on the last week, what health effects of sickle up to three. n crises Iron c laily pain, such as joint or hip pain I Dama r sleep disturbance Impairment (i.e. problems remembering or difficulty Kidne Deleting complicated tasks) Galls None